HOME SEARCH ALL TOPICS

 The farmers, the farmhands and their families

 The farmers who worked these small farms were known as tenant farmers because they rented their farms.
-They, their families and their farmhands had to work extremely hard for long hours because the mixed farming required so many different and essential tasks.

 The farmer's family lived in the farmhouse, while the farmhands and their families lived in cottages some short way away.